-In thermal deburring, heat is used to deburr or deflash parts.
-Parts are sealed in a closed chamber which is then filled with a mixture of oxygen and natural gas, which is ignited to generate combustion as an energy source for processing.
-During the combustion process, the short burst of intense heat that is created affects all surfaces inside the chamber.
+In thermal deburring, heat is used to deburr parts.
+Parts are sealed in a closed chamber that is filled with a mixture of oxygen and natural gas.
+The mixture is then is ignited to generate combustion as an energy source for processing.
+During the combustion process, the short burst of intense heat that is created affects all surfaces inside the thermal deburring machine.
 Though this blast of heat only lasts roughly 20 milliseconds, temperatures can reach upwards of 3000°C (5430°F).

 Thermal deburring is a highly effective process that can be applied to parts of all shapes and sizes.
 It not only removes burrs from external part surfaces, but also internal burrs and burrs in difficult or impossible-to-access areas, such as inside tapped holes or other cavities.
 Thermal deburring delivers fast, reliable results.

 Determining which method is the best option for deburring metal depends on the size of the burrs being removed and the type of material being finished.
 Contacting Arrow Cryogenics to review your deburring needs is the first step.

 Below are samples of parts that have been processed via thermal deburring by Arrow Cryogenics.
 Please contact us if you would like to request a sample processing for thermal deburring.